Opportunities in Biotech Data Science

 Unlike Europe, the U.S. lacks an overarching data protection law.
 It does, however, have a great deal of federal and state legislation that affects companies who handle personal data.
 These laws and regulations can vary according to the industries involved.

-Biotechnology companies who partner with health care providers, for example, may run into the Health Insurance Portability Act (HIPAA).
+Biotechnology companies who partner with health care providers, for example, may run into the Health Insurance Portability and Accountability Act (HIPAA).
 Enacted in 1996, the HIPAA Privacy Rule:

-“… requires covered entities to protect individuals’ health records and other identifiable health information by requiring appropriate safeguards to protect privacy, and setting limits and conditions on the uses and disclosures that may be made of such information without patient authorization.”
+“…requires appropriate safeguards to protect the privacy of personal health information, and sets limits and conditions on the uses and disclosures that may be made of such information without patient authorization.”

 Going one step further, the 2009 HITECH Act makes the HIPAA privacy provisions applicable to business associates.